usaif1/zelthy/README.md

 Zelthy Task

-NOTE - Upon opening modal to edit, the input fields have been set to read only ( intentional ) and display the selected user's information
+NOTE - The input fields in the modal ( opened on clicking edit icon ) have been set to read only ( intentional ) and display the selected user's information